Rustik665/asterisk-ami-helper/README.md

 # asterisk-ami-helper
-Helper software for easy learn and debug an asterisk AMI protocol.
+Helper software for easy learning and debug an asterisk AMI protocol.